Auto Insurance Claim Advice

 They will take recorded statements from the owner of the car, from the driver, and they will ask for the owner’s insurance policy and declarations page (if any insurance exist).

-In the case of rental car, they will look for the rental agreement (or loaner agreement) to confirm that you did not purchase any extra insurance.
+In the case of a rental car, they will look for the rental agreement (or loaner agreement) to confirm that you did not purchase any extra insurance.

 Remember that your insurance company has a duty to you to “act in good faith” and to protect your interest.
 Remind them of their duty in writing.